 After having a good breakfast, we started for the tour.

 This tour included the transfer from our residence to Chalong pier and back.
-From the Chalong pier we were taken around the Phuket island for the the island hopping in the speed boat.
-Once we reached the pier, all I could see were the speed boats and the calm sea.
+From the Chalong pier, we went around the Phuket island for the island hopping in the speed boat.
+Once we reached the dock, all I could see were the speed boats and the calm sea.

 The sea only looked calm!
 As soon we started our journey, I got to know that even sea rides can be bumpy!

 The destination was pretty far away!

 And for any sea fearing person like me, it was one hell of an experience.
 When something as powerful as a speedboat trembles when they cross the mighty waves, all the childhood poem suddenly started to make sense.

 I was so scared that the destination still seemed impossible to reach!

 It took me some time to get accustomed to this and then we sped towards the Raya Yai island for snorkelling.

 See that beautiful spot?
 I was enjoying the beauty too from my boat.
 But I had no clue that soon I will be jumping off there!

 For someone like me, who fears water, even though life jackets were on us, snorkelling seemed like a nightmare.
 I clung on to this sweet lady the whole time and probably deprived her of the beautiful underwater life sighting(of which I could catch a glimpse now and then) as well.